SoulFireMage/soulfiremage.github.io/content/_index.md

 *Whilst I'm not an enthusiastic self-promoter, the way I've began my current and previous roles was to have some material online to at least show that I know one end of an IDE from another, and perhaps my SELECT from a WHERE.
 That's a reasonable excuse to waffle on with a personal website perhaps.*

 As for the Aktaria starships - these are characters I created in 2015 and, for some reason, didn't evict from my head.
-Consequently they don't pay rent and they hang about. *Expect a post on tulpas, someday, maybe*
+Consequently they don't pay rent and they hang about. *Expect a post on tulpas [1]*

 There will be Google documents links and ordinary blog posts mixed here - I'll tidy and refine over time.
 The focus will vary, but I have an active interest in AI and AI Ethics, so expect occasional rambles in this direction.